 Transportation is a critical factor that influences people's health and the health of a community.
-With six of the seven counties in the service area being rural or mixed urban/rural, having a personal vehicle is important, because lower population density in rural areas often leads to lower ridership for fixed transit routes and a smaller tax base to fund maintenance and repair transportation systems.
-It is evident from the map in Figure 14 that most of the counties have $\leq 5.4\%$ of households without a vehicle.
+As six of the seven counties in the service area are rural or mixed urban/rural, having a personal vehicle is of utmost importance as lower population density in rural areas often leads to lower ridership for fixed transit routes and a smaller tax base to fund maintenance and repair of transportation systems.
+It is evident from the map in Figure 14 most of the counties have ≤ 5.4 households without a vehicle.
 LaGrange County shows a different picture.
-We can assume that due to high Amish population in LaGrange County the percentage of houses with no vehicle is higher i.e., 35-76%.
+We can assume that due to high Amish population in LaGrange County the percentage of houses with no vehicle is higher i.e., 35 - 76 %.
 Amish population usually relies on horse carriages and wagons for their transport purposes.
+A slightly higher percentage of homes without a vehicle is also seen in northeast part of Allen County.